 Featuring a guest post today from Thomas Fondano from Portland, OR.
 Thomas writes a booze blog and would love to contribute to Bourbon & Banter on a regular basis.
 Try out his recipe and let us know if you’d like to see more from Thomas over the next few months.

 I love my bourbon neat, but on a really hot day, I want something a little more refreshing.
 Summer means a lot of great fruit is in season, and right now that includes cherries.
 Cherries and bourbon pair well together whether in desserts or in the bottom of a Manhattan.

 As I wrote this on the 4th of July weekend, I was reminded of the founders and in particular the most famous cherry tree in American History: the one chopped down by George Washington.
 The story may not be true, but most of the best ones shared over a drink aren’t.

 - 4 dark sweet cherries, pits, and stems removed

 - 1/4 oz fresh squeezed lime juice

 - 1/4 oz orgeat (B.G.
 Reynold’s)

-- 2 oz bourbon (Bulleit or other high-rye bourbon)
+- 2 oz bourbon (Bulleit or another high-rye bourbon)

 Muddle the cherries in a shaker.
-Add the lime juice, orgeat and bourbon and shake with ice.
-Double strain (you don’t want any fruit bits in your drink) into rocks glass over ice.
-Slap a mint sprig and put it in the glass as garnish.
+Add the lime juice, orgeat, and bourbon and shake with ice.
+Double strain (you don’t want any fruit bits in your drink) into a rocks glass over ice.
+Slap a mint sprig and put it in the glass as a garnish.